The Holst Spin Foam Model via Cubulations

 Now $\partial f(t)$ is a composition of the half edges $[\hat{T},\hat{\sigma}]$ where $t\subset \partial T,\; T\subset \partial \sigma$ but the fundamental degrees of freedom are the holonomies along the edges $e=[\hat{\sigma},\hat{\sigma'}]$ for $\sigma\cap \sigma'=T,\;t\subset \partial T$.
 Obviously, the only natural starting point of the loops is then at the vertices $\hat{\sigma}$ which are disjoint from the triangles $t$.
 But the triangles are also disjoint from the half edges as a simple calculation reveals.
-Hence, in order to maintain gauge invariance one has to invent an unnatural discretised action of the gauge group.

-We do not know if such a consistent prescription can be found at all but rather take these complications that come from the fact that one is dealing simultaneously with a (simplicial) complex and its dual cell complex as a further piece of motivation to work just with the triangulation.
+To maintain gauge invariance one has to come up with a more complicated discretized action (for e.g in terms of wedge variables related to each other by additional holonomy variables \cite{18}).
+Such complications come from the fact that one is dealing simultaneously with a (simplicial) complex and its dual cell complex; we take this as a further piece of motivation to work only with the triangulation.